llewellynksj/kitchen-catastrophe/README.md

 # Kitchen Catastrophe Word Game

 Kitchen Catastrophe is a word game aimed at providing light entertainment while also serving to test and better user's knowledge of food and drink vocabulary.
-Levels begin with easier 4 and 5 letter words in the food and drink categories.
+Levels begin with 4 and 5 letter words in both the food and drink categories.
 These build to 5 and 6 letter words in levels 3 and 4.
-When the user reaches level 5 their unscrambling skills and foodie knowledge is tested with a new category; cooking methods.
-Finally the last level is a real test with 2 ten letter words to solve!
+When the user reaches level 5, their unscrambling skills and foodie knowledge is put to the test with a new category; cooking methods.
+Finally the last level reuires 10 letter words to be solved!

 ![Image of the Kitchen Catastrophe website on a varitey of devices with differing screen sizes](documentation/readme-images/amiresponsive-kitchen-catastrophe.png)